wp-plugins/advanced-recent-posts/readme.txt

 Also you can Feature some posts - they will be show in the grid increased.
 See [live demo](http://demo.lp-tricks.com/recent-posts/responsive-grid-dark/) of the new layout!

+In version 0.6.4 added new color scheme (both widgets and shortcode) - natural image colors, without any overlay :) If you choose this scheme - add in files lptw-recent-posts.css or style.css in your theme some styles, read more in the FAQ.

 Advanced Recent Posts plugin shows the latest posts with thumbnails in two areas:

 * widget in your sidebar